dennisbergevin/cypress-cli-select/README.md

 ![Cypress diff output demo](./assets/output-demo.png)

-**Note**: Apart from indicating a grep test filtering was performed on a given spec during the Cypress run, this output is particularly helpful in detecting `.only()` as well
+**Note**: Apart from indicating a grep test filtering was performed on a given spec during the Cypress run, this output is particularly helpful in detecting `.only()`.

 ---